Lee Jae Myung: Foreign policy

 Lee revealed his diplomats about the United States and neighboring countries China and Japan as presidential candidates, while seeking friendly relations with North Korea.
 Lee announced a comprehensive foreign policy plan on 22 August 2021.
 He emphasized that the aim of foreign policy should be focused on improving the quality of the people and it should be practical to enhance national interest.
+Lee's foreign policy has been described as related to Korean nationalism.

 North Korea

 Lee stated that he will continue the efforts of previous liberal presidents to conduct peace talks with North Korea, citing President Kim Dae-jung's Sunshine Policy, President Roh Moo-hyun's summit with Kim Jong Il, and President Moon Jae-in's peace talks with North Korea.
 Lee favours the approach of a conditional rollback of sanctions on North Korea if it takes steps to denuclearize.
 While he believes in easing of sanctions, he also advocates immediate restoration of sanctions if North Korea fails to keep its denuclearization promises.

 Shortly after taking office as president, Lee ordered a suspension of loudspeaker broadcasts across the DMZ into North Korea on 11 June 2025 as part of efforts to ease tensions and restore the Sunshine Policy.